flatironinstitute/qt-mountainview/README.md

 Once installed you will need to prepend the path to qmake to your PATH environment variable.
 On my system that is /home/magland/Qt/5.7/gcc_64/bin.
 You may instead do sudo ln -s /home/magland/Qt/5.7/gcc_64/bin/qmake /usr/local/bin/qmake.

 Anaconda users may need to un-export anaconda/miniconda path in order to make qt5 from the operating system available rather than the one supplied with anaconda.
 To do this, edit your ~/.bashrc file, comment out the export command containing anaconda or miniconda path, and open a new terminal.

-Make sure you are using your OS' installation by running which qmake
+Confirm you are using the intended installation of Qt by running which `qmake -v`, and look for the line beginning "Using Qt version <5.x.x> in </path/to/Qt_install>"

 ### Building the standalone version: